weilip1803/rest-api-development/README.md

 that very limited support can be given to those who decide to veer off the beaten path.

-You may require modifying the following files/directories:
+You may be required to modify the following files/directories:

 - Dockerfile - contains the environment setup scripts to ensure a homogenous development environment